 G-CSF may be considered and is not deemed unsafe in this setting.
 However, its use should be reserved for cytopenias persisting despite resolution of CRS.
-G-CSF should not be administered without discussion with haematology consultant through Switchboard (100) Contact BMT and Cellular Therapy Haematology Consultant on call.
+G-CSF should not be administered without discussion with haematology consultant responsible for the patient's care.